-You might think that in Arctic Sweden, we have darkness or daylight.
+You might think that in the Arctic, we have darkness or daylight.
 In the winter, the sun never rises above the horizon, and in the summer, the sun never sets.
 But in fact, we have light all year round.
 Just different kinds of light.
 Some darker, some brighter, and some very colourful.

 If you translate it directly, Kaamos means – darkness.
 But those who live in the polar regions know that’s not the case.
 It’s how the snow magically reflects blue light; Kaamos is the word used for this particular light phenomenon.
 Call it the blue hour, or the blue light, around and above the Arctic circle in December and January.
 Sometimes from 10 o’clock in the ‘morning’ until three in the afternoon, there is daylight.
 If you look north, the sky is blue.
 But if you look south, there is a blush along the horizon, coloured by the sun.
 Around two o’ clock every afternoon, and for about fifteen minutes on a clear day, there’s a strange phenomenon that we can call the blue moment.
 Everything, the snow-covered landscape as well as the sky, is illuminated by a special, magical blue light.
 This natural phenomenon only occurs in the Arctic and can’t be experienced anywhere else.